-Although our food gardens were first planted in 2013, they were significantly expanded in 2020 under the guidance of Megan McCarthy, an expert in using eco-friendly and regenerative techniques to grow food.
-Today, our food garden covers roughly a hectare.
-No inorganic pesticides or artificial fertilisers are used; instead, much effort is spent ensuring the soil is healthy so that the plants have a robust immune system to withstand attacks by pests.
+No inorganic pesticides or artificial fertilisers are used in our food garden.
+Instead, much effort is spent ensuring the soil is healthy so that the plants have a robust immune system to withstand attacks by pests.
 Worm compost and weekly foliar sprays (a natural form of fertiliser) boost nutrients.
-Alien vegetation removed from other parts of the farm has been chipped and turned into mulch; this has helped ensure the food garden’s soil is now rich with microbial activity.
+Alien vegetation removed from other parts of the farm has been chipped and turned into compost; this has helped ensure the food garden’s soil is now rich with microbial activity.

-When it comes to taking care of unwelcome critters, Megan gets help from a gaggle of Indian Runner ducks.
-They roam freely through the garden during the day, snacking on snails and slugs and sleeping in mobile enclosures at night.
-Megan’s dog, Lufie, doesn’t just provide company: he keeps a protective eye over the ducks, and scares off Egyptian geese, guinea fowl and rock pigeons too!
+When it comes to taking care of unwelcome critters, Megan gets help from a paddle of 15 Indian Runner ducks.
+They roam freely through the garden during the day, snacking on snails and slugs, and sleep in mobile enclosures at night.